miku/ldjtab/README.md

 ======

 ldjtab extract a list of values from a given key and the line number of the document from a line-delimited JSON file.
+It's reasonably fast and will try to utilize all cores.

+For a more interesting extractions, use [jq](http://stedolan.github.io/jq/).

 Install with: